UBC-CIC/commit2act/docs/UserGuide.md

 ## User Profiles

-- There are 3 sections that are displayed when viewing another user's profile
+There are 3 sections that are displayed when viewing another user's profile.

 1. The user's profile picture, name and email